rcaelers/workrave-website/content/en/docs/settings/ui/index.md

 - Cycle time

   In case multiple timers are on the same position, Workrave will alternatingly show these timers on that position.
-  This settings configures how long each timer is visible before switching to the next one.
+  This setting configures how long each timer is visible before switching to the next one.

 - Timers

-  Specifies for each timer whether the it is visible in the timer window.
+  Specifies for each timer whether it is visible in the timer window.
 For each timer the following options are available:

   - Hide